-2.5 Demotion
+2.5 Demotion or Transfer

-A change in duty assignment of an employee from a position in one classification to a position in another classification of a lower pay grade within the same pay table.
+A demotion is a change in duty assignment of an employee from a position in one classification to a position in another classification of a lower pay grade within the same pay table.
 Demotion occurs when an employee moves from one pay grade to a lower pay grade.
-There can no longer be a demotion without a decrease in pay.
-Demotion requires a 10% decrease in pay.
+Demotion will result in a mandatory 10% reduction in pay.
 An employee can voluntarily accept lower than 10%.